x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-auto-forwarded-messages-report.md

 The **Auto-forwarded messages** report in the modern Exchange admin center (modern EAC) displays information on messages that are automatically forwarded from your organization to recipients in external domains.
 You can use this report to look for potential data leaks.

-The overview section contains the following information in charts:
+The overview section contains the following charts:

 - **Forwarding type** (almost always SMTP)
 - **Recipient domain**